explosion/spacy-transformers/README.md

 -   Use **BERT**, **XLNet** and **GPT-2** directly in your spaCy pipeline.
 -   **Fine-tune** pretrained transformer models on your task using spaCy's API.
 -   Custom component for **text classification** using transformer features.
--   Automatic **alignment** of word pieces and outputs to linguistic tokens.
+-   Automatic **alignment** of wordpieces and outputs to linguistic tokens.
 -   Process multi-sentence documents with intelligent **per-sentence prediction**.
 -   Built-in hooks for **context-sensitive vectors** and similarity.